 Build a network that will last a lifetime by joining a community of engineers who have travelled the same path you’re on and peer engineers-in-training sharing your journey.
 Some jurisdictions have mentoring programs that match you with an engineer who can provide you with guidance and advice on how to make the most of being part of the engineering community.

 Experience members-only programs, services and benefits, which may include monthly publications and/or mentoring services.

 Ready to get started?
 Explore the engineer-in-training path to becoming an engineer:

 Have a story to share on what made you decide to become an engineer-in-training?
-Share it with us by contacting Isabelle Flamand, Coordinator, Qualifications at Isabelle.Flamand@engineerscanada.ca
+Share it with us by contacting Isabelle Flamand, Specialist, Qualifications at Isabelle.Flamand@engineerscanada.ca